 Bordeaux's culinary appreciation extends far beyond just wine.
 In fact, the region is a cultural hub for local, international, and experimental cuisine, and is widely considered to be one of the best restaurant cities in France.
 For an up-scale dining experience, like celebrity chef Gordan Ramsay's Michelin-starred, Le Pressoir d'Argent

 , visitors should take to the Rue de Saint Remi - considered the official restaurant street of Bordeaux.
 For more affordable, low-key eateries, numerous local bistros and pubs can be found scattered throughout the city.
 One popular recommendation among travelers is the Bistrot Glouton,

 famed for its fusion of gourmet fine-dining and bistro atmosphere.

 Attractions & Things to Do in Lens:

-Nestled in the rolling hills near the border of Germany, and just north of the tranquil wilderness of the Avesnois Regional Park, Lens is a excellent destination to free yourself from the hustle and bustle of city life during the Euro Cup 2016, and escape into the natural world for a day hike to secluded locales and panoramic vistas.
+Nestled in the rolling hills near the border of Germany, and just north of the tranquil wilderness of the Avesnois Regional Park, Lens is a excellent destination to free yourself from the hustle and bustle of city life, and escape into the natural world for a day hike to secluded locales and panoramic vistas.
 Travelers eager to explore French culture are accommodated generously in Lens, where they can browse the many artistic masterpieces housed in the Lourve-Lens, the companion museum to Paris' famed Louvre.

 Restaurants & Eateries in Lens: